-It's often difficult for English language learners to know when to use any versus every.
+It's often difficult for English learners to use any and every.
 What's the difference?
 At first glance, sentences like "Anyone can try it" and "Everyone can try it" seem to mean the same thing.

-The main difference is that any is a random pick of one or a few in a set or group.
-Every includes all of a set or group.
+The main difference is that any is a random pick of one or a few.
+However, every includes all of a set or group.
 However, to better understand the difference, let's look at some sentences that can show you this more clearly.

 Here's a visualization:

-However there is sometimes no functional difference.
-For instance, if I put a video on YouTube, both anyone and everyone can see it.
-Every person in the world may in some way be able to access access the video.
-We can also imagine a situation where any one person in the world can see the video.
+However, there is sometimes no real difference.
+For instance, if I put a video on YouTube, anyone and everyone can see it.
+Every person in the world may be able to access the video.
+We can also imagine a situation where any person in the world can see the video.

-Ok, let's go back to the first two phrases: "Anyone can try it" versus "Everyone can try it".
+Ok, let's go back to the first two phrases, "Anyone can try it" versus, "Everyone can try it".
 Although they seem the same, there is a difference.
-This becomes clearer if we have context.
-Imagine we are offering a food sample, like a small piece of cookie.
+Imagine we are offering food, perhaps a small piece of cake.
 A large crowd of 50 people gathers around.
 We offer the piece to the crowd.
-Would you say "Would anyone like to try it?" or "Would everyone like to try it?"
+Would we say "Would anyone like to try it?" or "Would everyone like to try it?"
 If you chose the first sentence you are really starting to understand.
-Because the piece is small, only one (or maybe a few) of the people in the group can try it.
-For "everyone", we'd need to have enough cookies for all 50 people.
+The piece of cake is small, so only one (or maybe a few) of the people in the group can try it.
+For "everyone", we'd need to have enough cake for all 50 people.

 Here are some examples below.
 Which do you think is a more common choice?